symfony/symfony-docs/cookbook/security/guard-authentication.rst

     This User doesn't have a password, but you can add a ``password`` property if you also want to allow this user to login with a password (e.g. via a login form).

-Your ``User`` class doesn't need to be store in Doctrine: do whatever you need.
+Your ``User`` class doesn't need to be stored in Doctrine: do whatever you need.
 Next, make sure you've configured a "user provider" for the user:

 .. configuration-block::